 - In Ōkami, the source of all the monsters and lair of Yami, Lord of Darkness lies to the far north.

 - Runescape uses this too many times to count.
 Whenever ancient evils are let out of the can they inevitably depart for 'the North'.
-This locale, overrun with ancient evils as it is, is never seen in game.
-Players who do go north - at least from older parts of the map - are greeted with the Wilderness, a place filled with ruin, hideous monsters, and (formerly) other players with murderous intent that gets worse the further North you go.
-This is revealed to be merely the battleground of an ancient war fought over the domain of a defeated god with evils located in the aforementioned (and unseen) North.
+This is eventually revealed to be an ancient, snow-covered ritual site, where members of a quasi-immortal race gather every 500 years to rejuvenate their powers by sacrificing the weakest one.
+Players who go north - at least from older parts of the map - are greeted with the Wilderness, a place filled with ruin, hideous monsters, and other players with murderous intent that gets worse the further North you go.
+This is revealed to be merely the battleground of an ancient war fought over the domain of a defeated god.

 - In Skies of Arcadia, The Empire is headquartered on a perpetually grim and stormy Floating Continent north of most of the rest of civilization.
 The actual arctic ice cap isn't so bad, though; it just has one dungeon and a couple of Bonus Bosses, no worse than the rest of the world.
 Of course, given that lazy programming makes Arcadia look like a torus according to the map, it's impossible to tell whether this dungeon is the north pole or the south pole.

 - The Elder Scrolls III: Morrowind has Solthsheim, and to a lesser extent, Sheogorad.